 Can I request a referral for my child?

-If your child is on an IIP and not receiving OT services from the Saskatchewan Health Authority, you may request a referral to occupational therapy.
+If your child has an IIP and is not receiving OT services from the Saskatchewan Health Authority, you may request a referral to occupational therapy.
 Parents must first talk with their child's classroom teacher or administration to initiate the referral process.
-You will then need to sign the referral, consenting for the school to talk about your child's needs to the Prairie Valley Learning Supports (PVLS) team.
+You will then need to sign the referral, consenting for the school to talk about your child's needs with the Prairie Valley Learning Supports (PVLS) team.
 Your consent allows the team to discuss your child's needs further and allows for the occupational therapist to be involved.